tdg2-org/scripts/README.md

   - Ubuntu 22.04.5 LTS

 ### TODO:
 - -skipIMP and -skipSYN args will not create the output_products folder, need to check if exists first, create only if NOT exist
+- need testing HDL libraries

 ### No spaces allowed in any filenames or folders.
 Scripts will fail.

 ### VHDL-2008/2019 now automated.
   Non-2008/2019 VHDL files can be in the same directories as verilog/systemverilog.
 Any VHDL-2008/2019 files must be in 2008 or 2019 folders.

+### HDL Libraries now automated.
+  Any HDL files required to be compiled/synthesized in custom libraries must be in folders named "lib_<library-name>". (needs testing)

 ## script to build : BUILD.tcl
 > tclsh BUILD.tcl